Modes of Disinvestment of CPSEs

 - To eliminate any threats by minority shareholders who may be looking for a controlling stake.

 - For CPSEs, buyback is a tool for Govt. of India to disinvest the equity held by GoI in CPSEs and to make proper utilization of idle cash left with CPSEs.
-As per DIPAM guidelines dated 27.05.2016 the criteria for identifying potential buyback cases (subject, of course, to specific circumstances of each case) are as under:

 - Exchange Traded Funds: An ETF is a basket of stocks that reflects the composition of an Index, like Nifty-50 or BSE Sensex.
 Govt. introduced ETF as a method of disinvestment of CPSEs in 2014 by launching CPSE-ETF comprising of 10 CPSEs (with 67% weight in favour of energy sectors).
 Later another ETF, i.e. Bharat-22 was launched in 2017 comprising of 16 CPSEs, 3 PSBs and 3 private sector companies (where SUUTI had stake).